10 New Uses for Cornstarch

 Cornstarch is a great dry shampoo for greasy, slightly stinky hair, no matter which species is involved.
 Don't have the time or inclination to wash?
 Dust some cornstarch in and then brush it out, allowing this lightweight powder to lift away grease and dirt.

 Have a squeaky floor or obnoxious step?
 Dust the offending area with cornstarch, allowing it to penetrate the cracks.
 You should notice a significant improvement!
+If further floor repair is needed, find a reliable flooring contractor.

 5. Silver polish